Avoid The Missing Tooth Clause

 Think of this as a pre-existing condition in dental insurance.

-There are many ways to avoid the missing tooth clause within your dental insurance policy.
+The missing tooth clause creates a financial challenge for many people.
+There are, however, ways to avoid the missing tooth clause within your dental insurance policy.
 We discuss these next.

 Get Dental Insurance Before “Now”

-We receive a lot of phone calls from people needing major services done “now”.
+We receive a lot of phone calls from people needing major dental procedures done “now”.
 Like, tomorrow.
 They need a crown put in or are missing teeth.
 They put off purchasing dental insurance.
 Now, they have a dental problem.
-They decided to go to the dentist.
-And, they don’t have any dental insurance.
+They decided to go to the dentist for dental treatment.
+Additionally, they don’t have any dental insurance coverage.

 Honestly, if this is you, this is a self-inflicted problem.
-It could have been avoided.
+You can avoid this problem.

 For seniors, the best time to purchase dental insurance is a year before you go off your company’s dental insurance plan as you enroll in Medicare.

 It may seem like a waste of money to pay premiums for insurance you don’t need right away.
 But, many dental insurance plans have waiting periods of 12 months for major services.
-Moreover, if you do lose any teeth, the plans cover replacement your teeth.
+Moreover, if you do lose any teeth, the plans cover the replacement of your teeth.
+Getting dental insurance now minimizes potential, huge out-of-pocket costs down the road.

 The cost of NOT having dental insurance is potentially greater than having it.

-A discount dental plan might help.
-There is no missing tooth clause as a discount plan is not dental insurance.
-It is simply an agreement that the dentist will charge you less than their “retail” price.
+Dental discount plans might help.
+There is no missing tooth clause as a dental discount plan is not dental insurance.
+It is simply an agreement that the dentist will charge you less than their “retail” price and honor the procedure.

 I like discount dental plans.
 I think they can work if you find the right dentist who accepts them.
 That leads me to my point.
 Many dentists do not accept discount dental plans.
 If you really want a discount plan, be prepared to switch dentists or go out of your way to find one.